 A gas test to measure the amount of oxygen to carbon dioxide can be used to check if the carbon dioxide level is low

 Treatment helps slow down breathing to the normal rate.
-Doctors treat the main cause of the hyperventilation in order to prevent it from happening again.
+Doctors treat the main cause of hyperventilation in order to prevent it from happening again.

 Likewise, in situations where hyperventilation is caused by psychological issues treatment may include: